Prev | Next |

 Project Browser

 Business Goals and Objectives can be created and added to a catalog directly in the Project Browser, without the need to create the elements on a diagram.
 Elements created on a diagram will always be visible in the Project Browser, and changing them in one location will automatically update them everywhere in the repository.
-The elements can be ordered in the Project Browser using the Up Arrow button or Down Arrow button in the Project Browser header.
+The elements can be ordered in the Project Browser using the button or in the Project Browser header.
 They can also be grouped into categories by the use of Packages, to make the list more manageable.

 Learn More: Project Browser